nicholaswmin/iso-model/README.md

 # iso-model
 [![Build Status](https://travis-ci.org/nicholaswmin/iso-model.svg?branch=master)](https://travis-ci.org/nicholaswmin/iso-model)

-Isomorphic data models via web-sockets.
+Isomorphic data models.

-Manipulate data on the UI with the changes reflecting to back-end in-memory data structures.
+Data binding on the UI that auto-syncs with the server and all connected clients.

 *More details pending..*